josephclaytonhansen/turnroot/docs/editor/customizing.rst

    :alt: Screenshot of Turnroot appearance options
    :align: center

-This will look the same across most editors; some editors do have specific items, which you can learn about in :ref:`extra_appearance`.
+This will look the same across most editors; some editors do have specific items.

 **Label font size** is the general text size across the builder.
 Most of the visible text will be affected by this slider.